Vicken-Ghoubiguian/emojis/README.md

 <a name="how_to_use_this_package"></a>
 ## How to use this package ?

+This package can be used in every Go project you develop.
+However, you can use it only in Go projects.
-You must execute this command to install the `emojis` golang package:
+To do it, you must execute this command to install the `emojis` golang package:

 ```bash
 go get -u github.com/Vicken-Ghoubiguian/emojis
 ```

 <a name="little_examples"></a>
 ## Little examples